 Although this chapter is primarily looking at bacterial cells at the cellular level, it also is important to realize that bacterial and archaeal cells, like their eukaryotic counterparts, are organized on the molecular level as well.
 Specific cellular proteins can be localized to specific regions of the cell.
 For example, as the name suggests, Streptococcus pyogenes has spherical cells.
 Yet many of the proteins that confer its pathogenic nature in causing diseases like strep throat are secreted from a specific area of the surface.
-Yersinia pestis, which is the agent responsible for plague, contains a specialized secretion apparatus through which proteins are released.
-This apparatus only exists on the bacterial surface that is in contact with the target human cells.
+Yersinia pestis, which is the agent responsible for plague, contains a specialized secretion apparatus through which toxic proteins are released.
+This apparatus only exists on the bacterial surface that is in contact with the target host cells.

 So, the cell biology studies are not only important in their own right in understanding cell structure, these studies also may have important significance to clinical microbiology and the fight against infectious disease.
 As more is discovered about these cells and how they truly differ from eukaryotic cells, the better equipped we will be to develop new antimicrobial agents that will target the subcellular organization of pathogens.
-In an era when we have fewer effective antibiotics to fight infections, the application of the understanding of cell structure and function may be very important.
+In an era when we have fewer effective antibiotics to fight infections, understanding of cell structure and function may be very important.

-On the following pages, we examine some of the common structures found in an idealized bacterial cell, as no single species contains all the structures (FIGURE 4.7).
-Our journey starts by examining the structures on or extending from the surface of the cell.
-Then, we examine the cell envelope and spend some time discussing the cell membrane.
-Our journey then plunges into the cell cytoplasm.
-All cells must control and coordinate many metabolic processes that need to be separated from one another.
-We will discover the cytoplasmic subcellular compartmentation that provides this function.
+On the following pages, we examine some of the common structures found in an idealized bacterial cell, as no single species always contains all the structures (FIGURE 4.7).
+Our journey starts by examining the structures on or protruding from the surface of the cell.
+Then, we examine the cell envelope before plunging into the cell cytoplasm.
+Note: images of cells give the impression of a static, motionless structure.
+Realize such images are but a "snapshot" of a highly active living cell.